ruhiyusuf/ruhiyusuf.github.io/_pages/about.md

   limit: 3
 ---

-I’m an EE undergrad at the University of Michigan, working in Prof. Zheshen Zhang’s Quantum Engineering Lab.
-I’m passionate about quantum photonics, hardware systems, and circuit design, and I love building, experimenting, and learning from people across different fields.
+I’m an Electrical Engineering and Computer Science student at the University of Michigan, working in Prof. Zheshen Zhang’s Quantum Engineering Lab.
+I’m really drawn to quantum photonics, circuit design, and hardware systems, and I love being in hands-on environments where physics, programming, and real engineering all come together.

+I’ve worked on projects in quantum sensing, photonics, VR, and machine learning, with a big focus on building things, experimenting, and actually making ideas work in the real world.
+I enjoy picking up new skills and perspectives through the projects I take on and the people I get to work with along the way.

+I’m currently exploring research opportunities and summer internships in quantum photonics, hardware systems, and circuit design, with a focus on hands-on device work.

 ---

+## Courses Taken

+- Electronic Circuits
+- Signals and Systems
+- Digital Logic Design
+- Programming & Data Structures
+- Electromagnetics
+- Principles of Optics
+- Multivariable Calculus
+- Differential Equations
+- Physics (Mechanics & E&M)

 ## Selected Projects